 To Enter the Missing Log

-When viewing the list of missing logs, click Edit next to the date of the missing log to be entered.
+When viewing the list of missing logs, hover over the date of the missing log and click the edit pencil to the right of the date. click on next to the date of the missing log to be entered.

 - Log Date: Enter the Date (must be in YYYY format)

 - Driver Type: Was the driver Property Carrying or Passenger Carrying?
 System defaults to Property Carrying.

 - To/From Work Location: This will be off initially; if the driver was returned to and released from reporting location, check this on.
 It will affect whether the system honors the 100-mile exemption and extra hours (if exemption is used).